-- Demonstrate the skills required at the Fire Fighter 1 & 2, Hazmat Technician, Officer 1, and EMT-Basic levels of competency (this results in five professional - Recognize and respond effectively to fire code and fire life safety issues. - Use appropriate methods for fire suppression and extinguishment in a variety of settings. - Detect arson. - Provide basic emergency medical services. - Assume supervisory responsibilities for a fire crew. - Communicate effectively both orally and in writing.
+- Demonstrate the skills required at the Fire Fighter 1 & 2, Hazmat Technician, Officer 1, and EMT-Basic levels of competency (this results in five professional certifications). - Recognize and respond effectively to fire code and fire life safety issues. - Use appropriate methods for fire suppression and extinguishment in a variety of settings. - Detect arson.